 In any case, check out the pros and cons of cars vs. trains before you decide upon your means of getting across Europe.
-Remember, you can also do what I call a hybrid trip, taking your car to the little places, then the train to big cities like Rome.
+Remember, you can also do a hybrid trip, taking your car to the little places, then the train to big cities like Rome.

 - Trains allow you to move easily between cities and European capitals.
 Most train stations are located near the tourist centers and have hotels nearby.